redbear/IoT_pHAT/README.md

 * After booting up, the Linux kernel will read the configuration from the onboard EEPROM, it will turn on the WiFi
 * Now you can use the WiFi to connect to your wireless router or access point directly.
+* You will see the WiFi driver is up by typing the follow command using the command line,

+	`$ ifconfig`

 ### Bluetooth